 If you have a question that you can’t find the answer to, contact us at email@example.com.

-The Psychiatry Consortium is seeking project proposals which focus on novel molecular drug-targets for the following mental health conditions:
+The Psychiatry Consortium is seeking project proposals that focus on novel molecular drug-targets for the following mental health conditions:

 The Psychiatry Consortium intend to fund projects which: